MiscellaneousStuff/lolgym/README.md

     env.settings["players"] = "Nidalee.BLUE,Lucian.PURPLE"

 The `players` setting specifies which champions are in the game and what team they are playing on.
-The `pysc2` environment expects them to be in a comma-separated list of Champion.TEAM items with that exact capitalization.
+The `pylol` environment expects them to be in a comma-separated list of Champion.TEAM items with that exact capitalization.

 Versions: